 1. ENTRY FEES AND PAYMENTS: An Entry Fee of $200 per boat.
 All entry fees are NON-TRANSFERABLE and NON-REFUNDABLE.
 NO EXCEPTIONS.
 The Captain must be registered before or during the Captains meeting.
 If necessary, the Captain will determine how to distribute the winning funds as he sees fit.

 2. CAPTAINS MEETING/ WEIGH IN- Captains meeting is at Beaufort Boat and Dock Supply (1734 Ribaut Rd.
-Port Royal, SC 29935) on Friday October 2nd at 6:00 PM.
+Port Royal, SC 29935) on Friday November 12th at 6:00 PM.
 At least ONE individual from your boat must attend the tournament meeting in order to fish the tournament.
 It is the responsibility of each participant to understand all information presented and discussed at the tournament meeting.
-The Young Life Fishing Derby tournament will begin directly the following day on Saturday October 3rd at 6:00 AM.
-Weigh in is at the Beaufort Yacht and Sailing Club from 4:00- 6:00 PM.
-The Awards ceremony is immediately following the weigh in at the Beaufort Yacht and Sailing Club.
+The Young Life Fishing Derby tournament will begin directly the following day on Saturday November 13th at 6:00 AM.
+Weigh in is at the Marker 244 from 3:00- 5:00 PM.
+The Awards ceremony is immediately following the weigh in at the Marker 244.

 3. FEDERAL, STATE, AND LOCAL LAWS: All competitors are expected to obey all applicable federal, state, and local regulations and laws.
 Violation of such rules may result in disqualification from the tournament.
 Repeated or flagrant violations will result in said competitors being banned from future participation in all SC Lowcountry Tournaments sponsored events.